open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/instrumentation.md

 counter->AddCallback(MeasurementFetcher::Fetcher, nullptr);
 ```

-### Create Views
+### Create views

-#### Map the Counter Instrument to Sum Aggregation
+#### Map the counter instrument to sum aggregation

 Create a view to map the Counter Instrument to Sum Aggregation.
 Add this view to
 provider.
-View creation is optional unless we want to add custom aggregation
+View creation is optional unless you want to add custom aggregation
 config, and attribute processor.
-Metrics SDK will implicitly create a missing
+Metrics SDK creates a missing view with default
-view with default mapping between Instrument and Aggregation.
+mapping between Instrument and Aggregation.

 ```cpp
 std::unique_ptr<opentelemetry::sdk::metrics::InstrumentSelector> instrument_selector{